-1Turbidity is a measure of the cloudiness of the water.
-We test it because it is a good indicator of the effectiveness of our filtration system.
-State regulations require that average monthly turbidity must always be below 1 NTU leaving the Water Plant and 5 NTU in the distribution system.
+Turbidity is a measure of the cloudiness of the water.
+We test is because it is a good indicator of the effectiveness of our filtration system.
+Stat regulations require that average monthly turbidity must always be below 1 NTU leaving the Water Plant and 5 NTU in the distribution system.

-2Results for Total Trihalomethanes (TTHMs) and Total Haloacetic Acids (HAA5s) are reported as the highest average.
+2Results for Total Trihalomethanes (TTHMs) and Total Haloacetic Acids (HAA5s) are reported as the highest locational running annual average.
 The range of detection is shown below the average